 It helps me to think of the mail merge process in terms of three files.

-- Mail merge letter with codes for the personalized fields
+- Mail merge letters with codes for the personalized fields.
+You might think of this as your letter template.

-- A data source file such as Excel that has a row of information for each recipient
+- A data source file with a row of information for each recipient.
+I’m using Excel.

 - First Name